SebiTimeWaster/G213Colors/README.md

 ## Installation
 Please ignore the pcap directory, i added the pcap files i used for reverse engineering in case someone wants to use them for more features, they can be opened with [Wireshark](https://en.wikipedia.org/wiki/Wireshark).

-Either copy the [G213Colors.py](https://raw.githubusercontent.com/SebiTimeWaster/G213Colors/master/G213Colors.py) file to a directory of your choosing directly or clone this project with git.
+Either download the [G213Colors.py](https://raw.githubusercontent.com/SebiTimeWaster/G213Colors/master/G213Colors.py) file to a directory of your choosing **_or_** clone this project with git.

 ### Prerequisites
 * [Python 2.4](https://www.python.org/) (which is usually already installed)